RishiGC25/PythonExercises_And_PracticeProblems/README.md

 ## Exercise6_Game_StonePaperScissors
 This is a stone-paper-scissiors game against the CPU.
-It has a scoreboard which gets updated with each iteration.
+It has a scoreboard which gets updated with each iteration/chance.

 Rules: